mithra0612/DSA-with-Java/README.md

 Long-Term:
 Build a solid foundation in DSA to prepare for technical interviews.
 Develop efficient problem-solving skills for competitive programming and coding interviews.

-<h3>📝 How to Use this Repository</h3>
-<ul> Clone the repository: git clone https://github.com/mithra0612/DSA-with-java.git</ul>
-<ul>Navigate to the LeetCode/ directory to see the solutions to the problems.</ul>
-<ul>Visit the Daily-Journey/ directory to track my progress.</ul>

 <h3>🤝 Contributions</h3>
 While this repository is focused on my personal DSA learning journey, feel free to raise issues or suggest improvements in my code.
 All constructive feedback is welcome!